Death or departure of the gods: Izanami

-Izanami and Izanagi were brother and sister who decided to procreate, once commencing the ritual Izanami had told Izanagi how to start the ritual, once it had been done their baby came out a leech in whom they denied and placed in a reed basket and floated it away down the river.
+Izanami and Izanagi were brother and sister who decided to procreate, once commencing the ritual Izanami had told Izanagi how to start the ritual, once it had been done their baby came out a leech whom they denied and placed in a reed basket and floated it away down the river.
 The two asked the gods what went wrong and they said the woman is to not speak first during the ritual and to try again, so they did.
 Later the two had another child, a fire deity who would kill Izanami during child birth.
 Izanagi goes to Yomi (Japanese world of the dead) to bring his wife back but she had changed too much and he decides not to, hurting Izanami and leading her to hunt Izanagi down in which he escapes her.

 "Death or departure of the gods" is motif A192 in Stith Thompson's Motif-Index of Folk-Literature, with the following subcategories: